atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 As explained above, this default configuration is suitable only for evaluation or testing purposes.
 Proper volume management needs to be configured.

+!!!info "Bitbucket default `shared-home` location"
+    For a single node Bitbucket deployment, if no `shared-home` volume is defined, then a subpath of `local-home` will automatically be used for this purpose, namely: `<LOCAL_HOME_DIRECTORY>/shared`.
+This behaviour is specific to Bitbucket itself and is not orchestrated via the Helm chart.

 In order to enable the persistence of data stored in these volumes, it is necessary to replace these volumes with something else.